AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 }
 ```

+For Umbraco 14 and above you will need to register two components using the manifest system.
+One, a property editor, for the interface for editing your criteria.
+And second, an implementation of the TypeScript interface `PersonalisationGroupDefinitionDetailTranslatorApi`, registered via the custom manifest type `ManifestPersonalisationGroupDefinitionDetailTranslator.

-As well as the interface, there's a helper base class `PersonalisationGroupCriteriaBase` that you can inherit from that provides some useful methods for matching values and regular expressions.
+As well as the `IPersonalisationGroupCriteria` interface, there's a helper base class `PersonalisationGroupCriteriaBase` that you can inherit from that provides some useful methods for matching values and regular expressions.
 This isn't required though for the criteria to be recognised and used.

-The C# files can sit anywhere of course.

-Prior to 3.1, the client-side files had to live in `App_Plugins/PersonalisationGroups/Criteria/<criteriaAlias>`, and the manifest file in `App_Plugins/PersonalisationGroups/`.
+Prior to 3.1, when running Umbraco 13 or lower, the client-side files had to live in `App_Plugins/PersonalisationGroups/Criteria/<criteriaAlias>`, and the manifest file in `App_Plugins/PersonalisationGroups/`.
 This [caused issues](https://github.com/AndyButland/UmbracoPersonalisationGroupsCore/issues/2) with custom criteria though, as they would be removed on each build.

 To resolve that, `IPersonalisationGroupCriteria` has a property called `ClientAssetsFolder` that can be set to provide a custom location for the files.
 For example, rather than `PersonalisationGroups/Criteria`, you can set it to `MyCustomFolder/Criteria`, and store your client-side asset files in `App_Plugins/MyCustomFolder/Criteria`.

+The source code is the best place to look for details of the specific syntax and implementation you will need to provide for your custom criteria.

+Examples for Umbraco 9 to 13 are found in the `support/3` branch.

+And for Umbraco 14 in `develop`.

 ## Working with caching